 Eric Server began acting in 1963 and many people may remember him for providing the voice of computer brain Dr. Theopolis in the 1979 series Buck Rogers in the 25th Century.
-Server appeared in a number of popular shows over the years, including 5 episodes of The Streets of San Francisco in the ‘70s and Simon & Simon in the ‘80s.
+Server appeared in a number of popular shows over the years, including five episodes of The Streets of San Francisco in the ‘70s and Simon & Simon in the ‘80s.

 Linda McCullough (Callie)

 Linda was married to Soap Actor Laurence Lau for two years in the early 80s.
-Today Linda is in her late sixties, Linda calls L.A. home and works as a photographer, painter, and designer.
+Today Linda is in her late sixties, calls L.A. home and works as a photographer, painter, and designer.
 She keeps fans updated through her Instagram page.
 Be sure to give her a follow.